pedroter7/pedroter7/README.md

 ### Hi there 👋

 Hi, I'm Pedro.
-I'm currently a student at Universidade Federal do ABC (UFABC), in Brazil.
+Currently working as Software Developer Intern and majoring in Computer Science @ Universidade Federal do ABC.
 Some things that I really like:

  - 🚴 cycling;
  - 💻 programming;